phuong/django-emojione/README.md

 # django-emojione
-Wrapper for emojione to use in django
+Wrapper for emojione emotion to use in django

 ```
 pip install django-emojione